 Denison's Board recognizes climate change is, and will continue to be, a significant factor in the strategic development of Denison and the industries in which it operates.
 Denison's objective is to supply uranium for emission-free nuclear energy production.
 Denison is working to de-risk the application of in-situ recovery ("ISR") mining for application at its flagship Wheeler River project, which has the potential to offer significant operational and environmental advantages over other conventional mining methods.
 Denison has sought to integrate the mitigation of environmental impacts in its project design.
-With a sustainable method of production, which is a low/zero-carbon emitting source of reliable baseload energy that is widely understood to be required to support countries in meeting their "net-zero" commitments.
+With a sustainable method of production in compliance with strict regulatory regimes, Denison would be supporting nuclear energy production, which is a low/zero-carbon emitting source of reliable baseload energy that is widely understood to be required to support countries in meeting their "netzero" commitments.

 The Company has also taken steps to enhance its climate governance in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD") and enhance its communication with reference to various standards including those published by the Global Reporting Initiative ("GRI").
-Denison publishes an annual ESG Report, which will be available on its website at www.denisonmines.com.
+Denison publishes an annual ESG Report and related ESG Scorecard on its website at www.denisonmines.com.